jina-ai/jina/docs/datatype/image/image2image.md

 ## Results

-The returned response contains the matching `Document` which contains the `uri` of the images.
-Below we can see the returned matching images to the query
+The returned response contains the matching `Document` which in turn contains the `uri` of the images.
+Below we can see the returned matching images of the query:

 ```{figure} image-search.png
 :align: center